zcorleissen/documentation/source/faq.rst

 What are the details of the free promotional offer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This promotional offer is only available to NEW ObjectRocket customers.
+This promotional offer is only available to NEW ObjectRocket for MongoDB customers.
 Only 5GB sharded instances qualify for this promotional offer.

 This promotional offer starts on Dec.
 1, 2013 and ends Dec.
 31st 2014.
 NEW